Industry Cheers Passage Of House Bill To Make Permanent R&D Tax Credit

 Many specialty chemical companies also rely on the R&D tax credit to help them remain competitive in the global marketplace, says William E. Allmond IV, a vice president at the Society of Chemical Manufacturers & Affiliates, an industry trade group.
 “One of our members told House staffers that 20% of their workforce is involved with R&D, and 8 to 10% of company sales are used for R&D,” Allmond says.

-Although the tax credit enjoys bipartisan support in Congress, President Barack Obama has threatened to veto H.R.
-880. He argues that it would increase the federal deficit by more than $180 billion over a decade because the bill’s sponsors have no plan to offset the tax revenue that would be lost.
+President Barack Obama has threatened to veto H.R.
+880, arguing it would increase the federal deficit by more than $180 billion over a decade.

-The White House accused House Republicans of “imposing a double standard by adding to the deficit to continue and expand costly tax breaks, while slashing investments and programs that serve middle-class and working Americans in the name of fiscal rectitude.”

-Many congressional Democrats want to extend the credit, but only if the cost is offset by spending cuts.

 Join the conversation